Scarlett-Spade/Movie-Recommendation-Portal/README.md

 This is a Buildspace project.

-During a 2-week learn-a-thon, I wrote a smart contract using Solidity, deployed the smart contract to the blockchain, and created a web3 client app that interacts with the smart contract by allowing users to send movie recommendations.
+During a 2-week learn-a-thon, I wrote an Ethereum smart contract using Solidity, deployed the smart contract to the blockchain, and created a web3 client app that interacts with the smart contract by allowing users to send movie recommendations.